 Having acquired a 225 sf space in Manhattan’s West Village and an adjoining 5ft tall storage attic space, a client approached MKCA with a request to transform the minuscule space into a gracious and multi-functional home.

-The project takes advantage of the compact attic space which while not standing height, nevertheless offers a useful volume for numerous apartment functions.
-The attic was aggressively subdivided and loaded with pull-out elements including hanging clothing storage, pantry storage, and a pull-out dining table that is paired with a pull-out workstation that converts the table into a home office with desktop computer and storage below.
+The project takes advantage of the compact attic space which while not standing height, offers a useful volume for numerous apartment functions.
+The space was aggressively subdivided and loaded with custom fabricated transforming elements including hanging clothing storage, pantry storage, and a pull-out dining table, paired with a pull-out workstation that converts the table into a home office with desktop computer and storage below.
+The transforming elements make comfortable living, cooking, dining, working, and entertaining all possible, even in a tiny space.
+Custom millwork, and vintage and contemporary furnishings in tactile and well crafted hardwoods, mohair, and wool make for a luxurious and youthful interior design.